How is My Retirement Income Taxed?

 By putting a specified portion of your retirement savings into various “buckets” (tax-deferred, Roth, non-tax advantaged); you will benefit from having a flexible plan that can adjust to changing needs and possibly lower your tax bill.

 Don’t let unexpected taxes impact your retirement.
 It’s important to ask yourself, “How is my retirement income taxed?” and develop a plan accordingly.
-Call 913-393-1000 or fill out the form below today to schedule an appointment.
+Call 913-393-1000 or schedule a complimentary consultation below.
 We’re always ready to discuss how much money you could save by having a forward-looking and proactive tax reduction strategy.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.